 Below are the ingredients you need to make the healthy coffee cake.
 Most of them you should have, and there are a few easy swaps if you don't.

-Dairy-free yogurt: I use a vegan Greek yogurt for the recipe, and it works well (use the rest for this 3 ingredient yogurt cake).
-Regular Greek yogurt should work fine, too if you don't need the loaf to be dairy-free.
-The one I use is vanilla-based, so it does have some sweetness to add.
+- Dairy-free yogurt: I use a vegan Greek yogurt for the recipe, and it works well (use the rest for this 3 ingredient yogurt cake).
+Regular dairy-free yogurt will work as well, but it will make the cake moister.
+The one I use is vanilla-based, so it already has some sweetness.

-Instant coffee: Use your blend to bring out the best flavor.
+- Instant coffee: Use your blend to bring out the best flavor.
 Using instant coffee helps it mix into the batter better.
 However, I have totally just used coffee grounds, and it works well and gives the cake a bit of extra crunch.
 And if you love a coffee flavor, give these bold coffee protein balls a go too.
+Know that you can use decaf coffee as well to reduce any jitters or if making this with kids in mind.

 The brand of yogurt you choose will affect both the texture and the flavor of the dairy-free cake.
 If you're using an unsweetened yogurt, you'll want to add a bit more sugar to the coffee cake.

-Use a silicone loaf pan in place of greasing one, as it helps the apple cinnamon cake to slide out easier.
+Use a silicone loaf pan in place of greasing one, as it helps the apple cinnamon cake to slide out more easily.

 How To Serve It